- Third Missionary Journey – Acts 18:23-21:26

 Paul briefly visits the congregations he started in the regions of Galatia and Phrygia to strengthen the believers on his way through the interior of Asia to Ephesus.

 Arriving at Ephesus, Paul finds and instructs some believers about baptism.
 According to his usual custom, he goes regularly to the synagogue and preaches Jesus as the Messiah for three months until the Jews there refuse to believe.
 For two years, Paul has daily discussions in the lecture hall of Tyrannus, which effectively spreads the Word of God throughout the province of Asia.
 Throughout Paul’s time in Ephesus, God did extraordinary things through Paul so that the name of Jesus was highly regarded in the whole region.
-After spending about 3 years in Ephesus, a silversmith who is worried about the loss of business in crafting idols begins a riot in the whole city concerning the Christian message Paul is preaching.
+After spending over 2 years in Ephesus, a silversmith who is worried about the loss of business in crafting idols begins a riot in the whole city concerning the Christian message Paul is preaching.
 After the city clerk convinces the rioters to disassemble, Paul says goodbye to the believers and sets out for Macedonia.

 Paul travels to Macedonia in order to visit and encourage the congregations he planted on the 2nd Journey.
 At some point during his trip through Macedonia, Paul writes another letter to the believers in Corinth, the letter we know as 2 Corinthians.
 Eventually, Paul makes his way through Macedonia down to Corinth in Greece.